Report on Annual Expenditures for Travel, Hospitality and Conferences - 2018

-As required by the Treasury Board Directive on the Management of Expenditures on Travel, Hospitality and Conferences, this report provides information on the total annual expenditures for each of travel, hospitality and conferences for the CRTC for the fiscal year ending March 31, 2012.
+As required by the Treasury Board Directive on Travel, Hospitality, Conference and Event Expenditures, this report provides information on the total annual expenditures for each of travel, hospitality and conferences for the CRTC for the fiscal year ending March 31, 2018.
 It also provides the variance explanations from the previous fiscal year in each of these areas.

 Expenditures on travel, hospitality and conferences incurred by federal departments and agencies are related to supporting departmental mandates and the government’s priorities.

-In particular, for the CRTC, this includes expenditures on travel, hospitality and conferences incurred while regulating and supervising the Canadian broadcasting and telecommunications systems in the public interest, according to the policy objectives established in the Broadcasting Act of 1991 and the Telecommunications Act of 1993.
-As well, in December 2010, Royal Assent was granted for Anti-spam legislation entitled An Act to promote the efficiency and adaptability of the Canadian economy by regulating certain activities that discourage reliance on electronic means of carrying out commercial activities, and to amend the Canadian Radio-television and Telecommunications Commission Act, the Competition Act, the Personal Information Protection and Electronic Documents Act and the Telecommunications Act (i.e. Canada’s Anti-Spam Legislation (CASL)).
-These expenditures include non-discretionary travel costs related to the statutory requirements such as the conduct of public hearings and Commission meetings.
+In particular, for the CRTC, this includes expenditures on travel, hospitality and conferences incurred while regulating and supervising the Canadian communications system in the public interest, according to the policy objectives established in the Broadcasting Act of 1991, the Telecommunications Act of 1993, the Canada Elections Act and An Act to promote the efficiency and adaptability of the Canadian economy by regulating certain activities that discourage reliance on electronic means of carrying out commercial activities, and to amend the Canadian Radio-television and Telecommunications Commission Act, the Competition Act, the Personal Information Protection and Electronic Documents Act and the Telecommunications Act (i.e. Canada’s Anti-Spam Legislation).

-Further details about the CRTC’s authority, mandate and program activities can be found in the department’s Departmental Performance Report (DPR), Report on Plans and Priorities (RPP), and other sources of relevant information located on the Treasury Board website at www.tbs-sct.gc.ca.
+Further details about the CRTC’s authority, mandate and program activities can be found in the department’s Departmental Results Report (DRR), Departmental Plans (DP), and other sources of relevant information located on the Treasury Board website at www.tbs-sct.gc.ca.

-TRAVEL: Compared to fiscal year 2010-2011, CRTC travel expenditures by public servants and non-public servants decreased by $24K or 2.4%.
-This decrease is due to factors such as increased use of economy and discounted airfares and increased use of teleconferencing and videoconferencing to minimize the need to travel.
+TRAVEL: Departmental travel expenditures decreased by $211,000 or 28% in 2017-18 compared to 2016-17 due to considerable on-going efforts to constrain spending, such as establishing monitoring processes to reduce the number of travelers per trip and adopting more streamlined and economical processes and practices.
+Examples of economical practices included use of economy and discounted airfares and increased use of teleconferencing and videoconferencing to minimize the need to travel.